San Diego State vs. Utah State NCAA Football Odds, Plays and Insights | December 4, 2021

 Over/Under Insights

-- San Diego State and its opponents have combined to put up more than 50 points in four of 12 games this season.
+- San Diego State has combined with its opponents to put up more than 50 points in four of 12 games this season.

-- Utah State's games have gone over 50 points in eight of 12 chances this season.

-- The combined points per game average of the two teams, 59.9, is 9.9 points greater than Saturday's over/under.
+- The two teams combine to average 59.9 points per game, 9.9 more than the over/under in this contest.

-- This contest's total is 6.4 points greater than the 43.6 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 43.6 points per game, 6.4 fewer than this contest's over/under.

 - Aztecs games have an average total of 43.7 points this season, 6.3 fewer than Saturday's over/under.